Skip to main content

 For promotional content, a content calendar makes coordination across platforms dramatically easier.

-A few things that have made a measurable difference in scheduling results:
+A few things that have made a measurable difference in my scheduling results:

 • Burn in your captions/subtitles before scheduling.
 Don't rely on TikTok's auto-captions when scheduling - you won't be there to review them when the post goes live.
 80%+ of TikTok videos are watched on mute initially.